dbein/dbein.github.io/index.md

 After graduating, in Fall 2006 I was a visiting scholar at Osaka University, Japan.
 Starting January 2007, I was Research Associate at The University of Texas at Dallas.
 In 2008 I joined the Applied Research Laboratory, The Pennsylvania State University, as research faculty.
 From Fall 2013 until May 2015, I was part-time instructor at The University of Nevada, Las Vegas.

 In August 2015, I joined California State University, Fullerton, as assistant professor in the Department of Computer Science.
+In August 2019, I became Associate Professor in Computer Science.

 I authored over 100 book chapters, journals, research and survey papers.
 I was the co-PI for an Air Force Office of Scientific Research (AFOSR) grant ”Dynamic Data Driven Machine Perception and Learning for Border Control” ($1,068,215; 2012-2017) and PI for a DURIP AFOSR grant ($85,326; 2016-2018) “Environmental-aware Situation Assessment of Cognitive Autonomous Systems”).
 I am co-PI of an ongoing NSF grant ($1,496,967; 2018-2023) “Building Capacity: Advancing Student Success in Undergraduate Engineering and Computer Science” on advancing undergraduate research.